Teens are having disturbing interactions with chatbots. Here's how to lower the risks

 If you or someone you know may be considering suicide or be in crisis, call or text 988 to reach the 988 Suicide & Crisis Lifeline.

 But generative AI chatbots are a growing part of life for American teens.
-A survey by the Pew Research Center found that 64% of adolescents are using chatbots, with three in ten saying they use them daily.
+A survey by the Pew Research Center found that 64% of adolescents are using chatbots, with 3 in 10 saying they use them daily.

 But parents can minimize those risks, say pediatricians and psychologists.
 Here are some ways to help teens navigate the technology safely.